What we know about the tourist submarine that disappeared on an expedition to the Titanic wreck

 Sonar buoys have been deployed in the water in an attempt to listen for the missing sub.
 They're capable of listening to a depth of 13,000 feet.

-The Coast Guard is focused on finding the sub right now, but they're also working to develop a rescue plan, Mauger said.
+The Coast Guard is focused on finding the sub right now, but they're also working with military partners and civilians to develop a rescue plan if the vessel is located underwater, Mauger said.

 "Right now we're focused on locating the vessel.
 But at the same time, if we find this vessel in the water then we will have to effect some sort of rescue," Mauger said.
 "We're coordinating, reaching out to different partners within the U.S. Navy, within the Canadian armed forces, and within private industry to understand what underwater rescue capability might be available."